Learn More About Acupuncture with Monica

 I completed a 3 year 2,500 hour Master's Degree Program in Acupuncture (M.Ac.) in 2014 at the Won Institute of Graduate Studies in Glenside, PA.

-I am a Licensed Acupuncturist through the Pennsylvania Medical Board, and I am also nationally certified as a Diplomate of Acupuncture through the NCCAOM (National Certification Counsel of Acupuncture and Oriential Medicine) which means that I uphold the highest level of continuing education.
+I am a Licensed Acupuncturist through the Pennsylvania Medical Board, and I am also nationally certified as a Diplomate of Acupuncture through the NCCAOM (National Certification Counsel of Acupuncture and Oriental Medicine) which means that I uphold the highest level of continuing education.

 I'm a lifelong member of the Worsley Institute, the official home of the Worsley Five-Element Acupuncture tradition developed by professors J.R. and J.B.
 Worsley.

-Additionally, I am a Faculty member in the Acupuncture Studies department at my alma mater the Won Institute where I teach courses in ethics and practice management.
+I'm also a former Faculty member in the Acupuncture Studies department at my alma mater, The Won Institute, where I taught graduate-level courses in ethics and practice management.

 A lifelong learner, I completed an advanced certificate in Chinese Medicine Dietary Therapy ("Healing with Whole Foods," in 2008) with the author Paul Pitchford.
 And I completed my 200-hour Yoga Teacher Training in Alignment-Based Yoga in 2019.